NyakoFox/EmmyLuaLOVEGenerator/README.md

   - Marked as optional in the `---@param` defines
   - Appends `(Defaults to <default>.)` to the description
   - Marked as optional in overloads (although you can't add descriptions to them unfortunately)
+  - Overloads are now sorted, so the function signature should have the most arguments

 - Should now work with modern EmmyLua:
   - Definition files now use `---@meta` rather than classes